Skip to content

 list[Structure]

-List of structures from all XYZ files in the directory.
+List of structures from all XYZ files in the directory, in the

 Raises